After you arrive

 6. Start your studies

-You can also find course information including module listings in the Curriculum Handbooks.
+You can also find course information including module listings on the course pages.

 7. Feeling homesick or lonely?